Thdegraaff/R/README.md

 ### First stage estimation

 The files provided here are:
-- `RESTAT_Phase1_AllAges.do`: Stata do file for the first stage of the model estimation (All ages version)
+- `RESTAT_Phase1_AllAges.do`: Stata do file for the first stage of the model estimation (All ages version);
-- `RESTAT_Phase1_Youth.do`: Stata do file for the first stage of the model estimation (Youth version)
+- `RESTAT_Phase1_Youth.do`: Stata do file for the first stage of the model estimation (Youth version);
 - `SpatialLagConstructionViolentProperty2006_AllAges.R`: R file to construct spatial lags (All ages version.
-Note that in the final version of the paper spatial lags are not used anymore.)
+Note that in the final version of the paper spatial lags are not used anymore.);
 - `SpatialLagConstructionViolentProperty2006_Youth.R`: R file to construct spatial lags (Youth version.
-Note that in the final version of the paper spatial lags are not used anymore.)
+Note that in the final version of the paper spatial lags are not used anymore.);
-- `CODEBOOK_NL_OFFENDERS_2006_PC4.txt`: Text file explaining the variables used in the first stage
+- `CODEBOOK_NL_OFFENDERS_2006_PC4.txt`: Text file explaining the variables used in the first stage;
-- `DataForSecondStage`: Folder giving the output dataset of the first stage, which is in combination with other (proprietary data) to be used in the second stage
+- `DataForSecondStage`: Folder giving the output dataset of the first stage, which is in combination with other (proprietary) data to be used in the second stage;
-- `ShapeFiles`: Folder giving the shape and associated files to depict the used Dutch neighborhoods
+- `ShapeFiles`: Folder giving the shape and associated files to depict the used Dutch neighborhoods.

 ### Second stage estimation

 The files provided here are:
 - `EstimationCrimeBayer.R`: basic control file as it reads in data and give specifications for OLS, IV and quantile regressions.
-This script solves for that crime rate for which epsilon is zero
+This script solves for that crime rate for which epsilon is zero;
 - `EstimationCrimeDirectIV.R`: basic control file as it reads in data and give specifications for OLS, IV and quantile regressions.
-This script doesn't solve for the crime rate but fixes it as a pre-specified value (typically 0)
+This script doesn't solve for the crime rate but fixes it as a pre-specified value (typically 0);
-- `IteractionBayer.R`: core code file that calculates the intruments for each neighborhood and for each interation solved for crime rate that specifies epsilon = 0
+- `IteractionBayer.R`: core code file that calculates the intruments for each neighborhood and for each interation solved for crime rate that specifies epsilon = 0;
-- `IteractionDirectIV.R`: core code file that calculates the intruments for each neighborhood and for each interation with crime rate fixed
+- `IteractionDirectIV.R`: core code file that calculates the intruments for each neighborhood and for each interation with crime rate fixed;
 - `makefig.R`: Creates neighborhood-specific logit plots (sigmoids);
 - `CharacteristicsEq.R`: provides various characteristics of the equilibria;
 - `FindEquilibria.R`: finds all equilibria (1 or 3) for each neighborhood and iteration;
-- `ReadGeneralData.R`: Code to read in the dataset (very specific for this set-up)
+- `ReadGeneralData.R`: Code to read in the dataset (very specific for this set-up).

 ### Example code and outputExample